vmcilwain/salted_rails_server/README.md

 Add your custom options to the following files:

 * roster - remote host(s) information
-* pillars/default/init.sls - usernames, password, versions of items to be installed
+* pillars/default/init.sls - rails environment, username, ssh-key, mysql root and rails_user password and version of ruby and elasticsearch to be installed.

 ## Testing salt-ssh connection